Empire of the Atom: Reviews

-In 1956 Kirkus Reviews had this to say about the novel:

-The year is 12,000 A.D. with a culture which makes gods of Uranium, Plutonium, Radium and Ecks and has temple scientists to guard them.
-The birth of a mutant, Clane, to the ruling family is attended by a crisis and the child, allowed to live in seclusion develops into a supernormal.
-He is responsible for Martian and Venusian victories, salvages the empire after a barbarian invasion and is ready to protect the system against a possible attack from outer space.
-A fantasy of future frontiers.

 Galaxy reviewer Floyd C. Gale faulted the novel for its odd internal contradictions, in particular a scene where "a fleet of spaceships makes a strafing run over the enemy, loosing flights of arrows from point-blank range."
 Science Fiction author George Hay said that, while he did have criticism of Vogt's prose, Empire of the Atom was "well written by orthodox standards."